UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

 :download:`play_with_imports.py <../examples/decorators/play_with_imports.py>`

 What if my decorated function uses unknown inputs?
 --------------------------------------------------

-If you don't know what parameters the decorated function will take (and you usually don't), you want to make sure the inner function that you are replacing the decorated function with takes ANY arguments, and passes them on to the decorated function.

-``*args, **kwargs`` is your friend here:
+If you don't know what parameters the decorated function will take -- and you usually don't -- then you want to make sure the inner function that you are replacing the decorated function with takes ANY arguments, and passes them on to the decorated function. ``*args, **kwargs`` is your friend here.

 A decorator that wraps an html `<p>` tag around the output of any decorated function.